 I intended to approach the atrocity sites as neutrally as possible and to respond to what I would find and feel.
 I captured the places as close to the same hour, day and season of the year of the killings as possible.
 Most photographs were taken after sunset and before sunrise, the preferred hour for “walking” and executing people.
 The emptiness and silence that caught me when visiting the sites gives a certain serenity to the landscapes in strong contrast to the horrors which occurred there.
 Whilst the sites were impregnated with human traces, it was the human absence that struck me the most.
 It made me think about the victims and somehow re-established their presence into the empty landscape.

 Miquel Gonzalez (1964, Germany) studied photography at the IEFC in Barcelona and started his career as a documentary and portrait photographer in 1991.
-Since 2000 he lives in the Netherlands.
+Since 2000 Miquel lives in the Netherlands.

-Miquel Gonzalez’ photography is often socially oriented regarding the choice of subjects and the focus of the result.
-He is interested in the human condition and especially in the peripheral areas of both the individual and the landscape that often have been violated by civilization.
+Miquel Gonzalez’ photography is socially oriented and investigates themes of history, memory and violence.
+He is interested in the human condition and especially in the borderline areas of both the individual and the landscape that often have been harmed by civilization.
 Characteristic of Miquel’s work is a contemplative and balanced view on the spaces and situations that he photographs inciting the viewer to further reflect on the subject.